|About Causes Symptoms Diagnosis Treatment Prevention|

 - Lymphoma: Symptoms can vary depending on the location but may include enlarged lymph nodes, anorexia, weight loss, and fever.

-Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you including recent foods your cat may have eaten, medications or other household products he may have had exposure to.
+The veterinarian will perform a complete physical examination of your cat and obtain a medical history from you including recent foods your cat may have eaten, medications or other household products he may have had exposure to.
 He will need to perform some diagnostic tests including:

 - Detection of Heinz bodies in blood smears stained with methylene blue.
 Note: Cats can have Heinz bodies in their red blood cells without having anemia.